 In the excitation spectrum, the emission wavelength (Em) is fixed, and the excitation wavelength (Ex) is scanned to measure the fluorescence intensity.
 The wavelength that gives the maximum fluorescence intensity is the maximum excitation wavelength.
 The shape of the excitation spectrum is similar to that of the absorption spectrum (Fig. 5).
 The fluorescence spectrum is acquired by fixing the excitation wavelength (Ex) and scanning the emission wavelength (Em).
 Although the fluorescence intensity varies with excitation wavelength, the spectral profiles are similar (Fig. 5).

-Fig. 5 Absorption spectrum and excitation spectrum (left) and Fluorescence spectra at different excitation wavelengths (right)
+Fig. 5-2 Fluorescence spectra at different excitation wavelengths

 Fig. 6 Franck-Condon absorption spectrum: vibration levels in excited and ground states (top), mirror image relationship between absorption and fluorescence spectra (bottom)